-Workers with children aged up to six (or aged 18 if they are disabled) have the right to request flexible working arrangements from their employer.
+Employees with children aged up to six (or aged 18 if they are disabled) have the right to request flexible working arrangements from their employer.
+The requirements which must be fulfilled before such a request can be made are that the employee must have been in 26 weeks continuous employment and the employee must not have made another application to work flexibly under the right to request legislation during the preceding twelve months.
 The employer has an obligation to consider the request and give a reason for any refusal.
 A refusal to consider a request for flexible working arrangements from a female worker with childcare responsibilities may amount to indirect sex discrimination if it cannot be justified on objective grounds.